jonknightfr/AM-treetool/README.md

 % ./amtree.sh -e Login -h https://openam.example.com/openam -u amadmin -p password | ./amtree.sh -i ClonedLogin -h https://another.domain.org/openam -u amadmin -p password

 ## Limitations:
 This tool can't export passwords (including API secrets, etc), so these need to be manually added back to an imported tree or alternatively, export the source tree to a file, edit the file to add the missing fields before importing.
 Any other dependencies needed for a tree must also exist prior to import, for example inner-trees, scripts, and custom authentication JARs.
+Also doesn't support AM realms, though should be simple to add.